hiimtaylorjones/heroku-consulting-example/development_notes.md

 For more info on H12 errors, check out the Heroku documentation here: https://devcenter.heroku.com/articles/error-codes#h12-request-timeout

+## A Few Notes on Finding Performance Issues

+Our Posts index sticks out as the area that needs the most attention right now.
+However, that's not to say that other parts of our application might suffer from similar performance issues down the road.
+I usually look at three general steps when diagnosing an issue:

+1. When I click my way through and interact with a feature, what triggers a slowdown?
+Is it a page load?
+Or does clicking a button cause some sort of drag?
+What's causing the performance drag from a user perspective can help us nail down where to look.
+2. Look at your Rails logs.
+More specifically, what kind of database queries are happening?
+Is it one giant query that's waiting awhile before it outputs more information?
+Or is it a fury of a bunch of singular resources being loaded at once?
+If the query hangs, we're probably trying to fetch something that's too big.
+If there's a fury of queries, we're probably hitting the database too many times.
+3. Look at the ActiveRecord queries being called during a controller endpoint.
+Would any of those be suspect to causing a slowdown?
+For example, I knew that `Post.all` was the offender right away because I know that it tries to fetch _every_ `Post` record we had.
+So, it confirmed my suspicion that the P12 errors were rooted in using queries like that.

 # Notes on Known Issue #2

 Heroku delegates the responsibility of redirecting to SSL (or HTTPS) at the application level.
 This means there's no "magic" setting or button on Heroku to presss that does this.
 Since we're using a Rails application, we'll need to make that change at the `config/production.rb` level via: